 Economics studies human behaviour in a broad range of contexts, from how individuals and businesses make decisions to large-scale societal challenges such as poverty and unemployment.
 Studying economics provides you with a framework for thinking systematically about these issues and the world around you.

 Take your degree one step further.
-The honours program provides a solid foundation for graduate studies in economics, and prepares you for a challenging career.
+The honours program provides a solid foundation for graduate studies in economics, and prepares you to be competitive in the job market.

 We offer a joint major program with business and political science.